a801-luadev/toculabs/README.md

 # Tocu Laboratories

- This is the code of the semi-official transformice module **#toculabs**.
+ This is the code of the semi-official Transformice module **#toculabs**.
 It is used to test and publish useful stuff.
 An example, is the `room-gateway` script, which is currently in use in the `youtube-searcher` submode, hosted at **#toculabs0youtube**.

-## How does the code run in transformice?
+## How does the code run in Transformice?
  As you can see, here it is splitted in different files to make the development easier and organized.
-Before sending it to transformice, we need to turn it into a single file.
-This process is called building and is automatically done via a github workflow everytime we push something with the [build] keyword in a commit.
+Before sending it to Transformice, we need to turn it into a single file.
+This process is called building and is automatically done via a Github workflow everytime we push something with the [build] keyword in a commit.
 You can find the latest build [here](builds/latest.lua), or you might also check older builds [here](builds).
 After it is built, if the commit has a [host] keyword it will also host it in transformice.
 You can check the hosted build [here](builds/hosted.lua)

  You can also check our builder [here](builder.py) and our hoster [here](hoster.py).
 Remember it runs along with a workflow that is [here](.github/workflows/build_host.yml).
 Our builder follows the instructions of the [init.lua script](init.lua), specified with tags.
 Currently there is a single tag (`require`).